 Ninth, virtually every employer depends on vendors and contractors.
 Even the Central Intelligence Agency and the National Security Agency use “green badges” (contractors).
 Contractors and vendors have access to the same data and networks that employees do.
 Employers should ensure that vendors are contractually obligated to adhere to the same security standards as full-time employees.
 This would include everything from not using public WiFi to limiting their access to relevant silos.

 Tenth and finally, security is a people business.
 Most breaches can be attributed to human error.
 From an NSA employee leaving highly classified hacking tools on an open server, to a helpful Apple employee resetting a password for an imposter, the best-intentioned people make mistakes.
 The opportunities for such mistakes rise exponentially when employees are working remotely.
 The only cures are simple.
 Employees must be trained, and periodically retrained, in the fundamentals.
 And they must rely on checklists.
 After all, the Commander of Air Force One uses one while landing the President of the United States.
 Employees should use one before shutting down for the day.
 The job they save could be their own.

-Saad Gul and Mike Slipsky, editors of NC Privacy Law Blog, are partners with Poyner Spruill LLP.
-They advise clients on a wide range of privacy, data security, and cyber liability issues, including risk management plans, regulatory compliance, cloud computing implications, and breach obligations.
-Saad (@NC_Cyberlaw) may be reached at 919.783.1170 or firstname.lastname@example.org.
-Mike may be reached at 919.783.2851 or email@example.com.
+Mike Slipsky, editor of NC Privacy Law Blog, is a partner with Poyner Spruill LLP.
+He advises clients on a wide range of privacy, data security, and cyber liability issues, including risk management plans, regulatory compliance, cloud computing implications, and breach obligations.
+Mike may be reached at 919.783.2851 or firstname.lastname@example.org.